Protea eximia

 Protea eximia, the broad-leaved sugarbush, is a shrub from South Africa that may become a small tree.
-It occurs in mountain fynbos on mainly acidic sandy soils; the species was very well known under its old name of Protea latifolia.
+It occurs in mountain fynbos on mainly mildly acidic sandy soils; the species was very well known under its old name of Protea latifolia.
 The flowers have awns that are covered in purple-black velvety hairs, and are contained within a series of rings of involucral bracts that have the appearance of petals.
 The fruit is a densely hairy nut, many of which are inserted on a woody base.
 The flowers are borne terminally on long shoots, and have a tendency to become very untidy as they age.

 Description

 An upright, somewhat sparsely branched shrub to small tree from 2 - 5m in height and up to 300mm in diameter.
 The flowering stems are 7 - 10mm in diameter, initially hairy becoming nude.
 Leaves are semi-flattened to flattened, 60 - 100mm in length, 30 - 65mm broad, oval to elongated oval, strongly chordate at the base, tips acute; leathery, nude, glaucous.
 Flowers inverted cones, 100 - 140mm in length, 80 -120mm in diameter when fully open, base shallow cone, pointed, 25 - 30mm wide, 15 - 20mm high.
 Involucral bracts in 5 - 6 series, clearly differentiated into an outer- and inner-series, outer surface silky; outer-series oval to broad elongated oval, 10 - 15mm wide, 10 - 25mm long, tips rounded to acute, margins ciliate, greenish yellow to yellowish orange with wide blackish margins; inner-series acuminate to spatulate, 8 - 15mm wide and 40 - 100mm in length, yellowish near the base to pale crimson at the tips.